-Cauliflower Alfredo Sauce - turn cauliflower into a creamy and delicious sauce with the addition of roasted garlic and Parmesan!
+This Cauliflower Alfredo Sauce recipe turns cauliflower into a creamy and delicious sauce with the addition of roasted garlic and Parmesan!
 Skip the cheese for a vegan option.

-Remove cauliflower from water and place on a large baking sheet.
+- Remove cauliflower from the water and place it on a large baking sheet.
 Let cool slightly before blending.

-Use the sauce right away or pour into a jar.
+- Use the sauce right away or pour it into a jar.
 Cover and refrigerate until ready to use.

 - cauliflower: make sure not to undercook the cauliflower or your sauce won't be smooth.
 Test a piece with a fork.
 You should be able to easily smash it.

 - garlic: roasting it makes it sweeter and deepens the flavor.
 Raw garlic will be too strong.
 I don't recommend garlic powder or salt.

 - cheese: classic Alfredo is always made with Parmesan but you can skip it and use nutritional yeast for the same flavor and a dairy-free version.